 / Environmental /

-Fleet Emissions
+Sustainable Fleet

 Inside WM’s Natural Gas Fleet

-Vehicles receive natural gas fuel through our network of WM owned and operated fueling stations.
-In the case of facilities like WM’s , a natural gas fueling station was installed directly adjacent to where landfill gas is captured and processed, creating a closed loop through waste collection, conversion into energy and use as fuel for collection trucks.
+Our vehicles receive natural gas fuel through our network of WM owned and operated fueling stations.
+In the case of facilities like WM’s Skyline Renewable Natural Gas 'RNG' Facility, a natural gas fueling station was installed directly adjacent to where landfill gas is captured and processed, creating a closed loop through waste collection, conversion into energy and use as fuel for collection trucks.
+The use of RNG incentivizes improved management of existing waste streams, which can lead to water and air quality benefits beyond the production of RNG.

-Improving the Efficiency of Our Network
+Improving the Efficiency of Our Fleet

 Beyond using cleaner fuel, we are decreasing the amount of fuel we consume via logistics solutions, including route optimization technology that allows us to reach customers while traveling the shortest possible distance.
 Efficient routing translates into reduced fuel consumption and associated emissions, while also improving the quality of our service by limiting delays.